Kong/docs.konghq.com/app/2.0.x/admin-api.md

 ### Show Upstream Health for Node

-Displays the health status for all Targets of a given Upstream, according to the perspective of a specific Kong node.
+Displays the health status for all Targets of a given Upstream, or for the whole Upstream, according to the perspective of a specific Kong node.
 Note that, being node-specific information, making this same request to different nodes of the Kong cluster may produce different results.
 For example, one specific node of the Kong cluster may be experiencing network issues, causing it to fail to connect to some Targets: these Targets will be marked as unhealthy by that node (directing traffic from this node to other Targets that it can successfully reach), but healthy to all others Kong nodes (which have no problems using that Target).

 The `data` field of the response contains an array of Target objects.
 The health for each Target is returned in its `health` field: